r-quazi/interview/YT/a. Devops Interview questions | Devops Telephonic interview - 1 ( Mock Interview ) .md

 Q10 : have you build any maven projects in local ? if you to maven build first time it takes less time to build and next time it will takes less time to build, why it happens ?
 - ans :
-I haven't personally built Maven projects, but I can explain why the build time tends to decrease after the first build:

 1. **Caching Dependencies**: During the first build of a Maven project, the build process resolves and downloads project dependencies (such as libraries and plugins) from remote repositories like Maven Central.
 These dependencies are typically cached in your local Maven repository (`~/.m2/repository`).
 When you build the project again, Maven checks the local repository first and uses the cached dependencies if they haven't changed.
 This significantly reduces the time required for dependency resolution and download.